HECBioSim/Longbow/Longbow/README.txt

 	Once the host and job config files have been prepared, you are then ready to submit a job.
 The following are some simple examples of using the
-	ProxyApp:
+	Longbow:

 	For a simple Amber job that may be submitted with the following:

 		pmemd -i md1.in -c prot.crd -p prot.top -o md1.out

-	The ProxyApp equivalent could be as simple as (if the default config file locations are used):
+	The Longbow equivalent could be as simple as (if the default config file locations are used):

 	    pmemd.py -i md1.in -c prot.crd -p prot.top -o md1.out